 Gold, Silver and Bronze Medals will be awarded to top projects in Each Division: Junior (Grade 7-8 projects), Intermediate (Grade 9-10 projects) and Senior (Grade 11-12)

-A variety of special awards is presented for exceptional work in a variety of scientific disciplines.
+A variety of special awards are presented for exceptional work in a variety of scientific disciplines.
 The following awards were presented at TSF 2023.
 It is expected that most of these awards will continue to be presented in 2024.
 A final list will be confirmed by February 1, 2024.

 Canada Wide Science Fair Finalist Awards

 A group of students is chosen to represent Toronto at the Canada Wide Science Fair held in May each year.
 These students represent Team Toronto.
 Registration fees for the Canada Wide Science Fair is paid by Toronto Science Fair through the generous support of our sponsors.
 “Team Toronto” will be chosen from the Gold Medal winners in the Junior, Intermediate and Senior Divisions.